top of page

 The lead Rirorni approached closer on his pony and studied her face.

-The Shagornan elves tensed and started to size up the distance of the mounted Rirorni.
-My-re noticed Vomarian Fae test the reach of his weapon.
+The Shagornan Elves tensed and sized up the distance of the mounted Rirorni.
+My‑re noticed Vomarian test the reach of his weapon.

 “I knew there was something wrong,” the Rirorni stated.